Dois Irmãos

 About Dois Irmãos

-Dois Irmãos State Park is Recife's most important urban protected area, a 384-hectare forested reserve located within the metropolitan limits of the Pernambuco state capital.
-The park takes its name from the Dois Irmãos neighborhood in which it sits, itself named for two prominent hills visible from the city.
-Despite being entirely surrounded by dense urban development, the park harbors a significant remnant of the Atlantic Forest in its northeastern coastal form, representing one of the largest and most biodiverse green spaces within any Brazilian metropolitan area.
-The park integrates a zoological garden, botanical areas, research stations, and ecological reserves within its boundaries, making it simultaneously a center of scientific study, conservation education, and public recreation for the population of greater Recife.
+Dois Irmãos State Park (Parque Estadual de Dois Irmãos) is Recife's most important urban protected area, a 1,158-hectare forested reserve located within the metropolitan limits of the Pernambuco state capital.
+[1] The park takes its name from the Dois Irmãos neighbourhood in which it sits, itself named for two prominent hills visible from the city.
+Despite being entirely surrounded by dense urban development, the park harbours a significant remnant of the Atlantic Forest in its northeastern coastal form, representing one of the largest and most biodiverse green spaces within any Brazilian metropolitan area.
+The park integrates a zoological garden, botanical areas, research stations, and ecological reserves within its boundaries, making it simultaneously a centre of scientific study, conservation education, and public recreation for the population of greater Recife.
 The forested core preserves species of critical conservation concern that have been extirpated from most of northeastern Brazil.

 Wildlife Ecosystems

-Dois Irmãos is celebrated for harboring one of the last viable populations of the golden-headed lion tamarin (Leontopithecus chrysomelas) within an urban context, alongside a wild population of the critically endangered Spix's macaw-related birds and multiple other primate species.
-The blond capuchin (Sapajus flavius), a species rediscovered only in the early 2000s and believed extinct for decades, has been observed in the park's forested areas.
-The zoo component contributes to ex-situ conservation of many threatened Caatinga and Atlantic Forest species.
-Wild mammals include crab-eating foxes, lesser anteaters, and armadillos that persist within the park despite urban pressure.
-The avifauna exceeds 200 recorded species including rare endemic birds of the northeastern Atlantic Forest such as the pinto's spinetail and the alagoas foliage-gleaner.
+Dois Irmãos is celebrated for harbouring populations of the blond capuchin (Sapajus flavius), a critically endangered primate endemic to the northeastern Atlantic Forest of Brazil that was rediscovered only in 2006 after being considered extinct for over 350 years.
+[1] The zoo component contributes to ex-situ conservation of many threatened Caatinga and Atlantic Forest species.
+Wild mammals include crab-eating foxes, lesser anteaters, sloths, and armadillos that persist within the park despite urban pressure.
+The avifauna exceeds 200 recorded species, including rare endemic birds of the northeastern Atlantic Forest such as the pinto's spinetail and the alagoas foliage-gleaner.
 Reptiles include teiid lizards, caimans in the permanent water bodies, and a variety of snake species adapted to both forest and edge habitats.

 Flora Ecosystems

 The forest cover at Dois Irmãos represents a remnant of the coastal Atlantic Forest (Mata Atlântica) in its northeastern physiognomy, dominated by species adapted to the hot, seasonal climate of coastal Pernambuco.
-Characteristic trees include jatobá (Hymenaea courbaril), pau-brasil (Paubrasilia echinata—the species for which Brazil is named), oiticica (Licania rigida), and aroeira (Myracrodruon urundeuva).
+Characteristic trees include jatobá (Hymenaea courbaril), pau-brasil (Paubrasilia echinata — the species for which Brazil is named), oiticica (Licania rigida), and aroeira (Myracrodruon urundeuva).
 The understory contains a rich epiphytic flora of bromeliads, including tank bromeliads that create miniature aquatic ecosystems supporting specialist invertebrates and frogs.
 Orchids, aroids, and ferns complete the epiphyte community along the trunks of larger trees.
 The park also maintains botanical garden sections with collections of native palm species, cacti representing the adjacent Caatinga biome, and medicinal plants used in traditional northeastern medicine.
-The contrast between the park's lush canopy and the surrounding concrete cityscape dramatizes the conservation stakes for the urban forest remnant.

 Geology